 - No comprehensive list of landlords accepting housing choice vouchers, making it difficult for those holding vouchers to locate housing. - No clear way to report housing discrimination within the City of Greenwood nor is there a fair housing ordinance for the City. - It is not clear whether the architectural standards for new construction bias residential development towards or away from single-family units.
-However, they may increase the transactional costs for affordable housing development.

-• The Greenwood Comprehensive Plan is largely focused on single family housing units.
+However, they may increase the transactional costs for affordable housing development. - The Greenwood Comprehensive Plan is largely focused on single family housing units.

 Greenwood, as a recipient of federal CDBG, must take appropriate actions to overcome the effects of the impediments identified within this plan and maintain records reflecting the analysis and actions taken.
-This list below shows actions called for in the Analysis of Impediments to Fair Housing (AI) developed simultaneously with the Consolidated Plan last year:
+This list below shows actions called for in the Analysis of Impediments to Fair Housing (AI):

 - 1. Advocate on behalf of affordable housing developers in the community to bring state and federal resources to the City of Greenwood. - 2.
-Provide educational programming for public officials, particularly who are newly elected, on fair housing issues. - The City should clarify its anti-discrimination policy fair housing ordinance that includes all the usual protected classes as well as sexual orientation and gender identity and veteran military status. - 4.
-Work with partners to actively promote fair housing testing within the Greenwood rental housing community.
+Provide educational programming for public officials, particularly who are newly elected, on fair housing issues. - 3.
+The City should clarify its anti-discrimination policy fair housing ordinance that includes all the usual protected classes as well as sexual orientation, gender identity, and veteran military status.